ice-blog-header-image-Oct-2021

 • Material Safety Data Sheet (SDS)

-• 3 Battery Test Summary (see more on this below)
+• Battery Test Summary

 Battery Test Summaries

-Before leaving the factory, lithium batteries are subjected to a series of tests that measure transportation impacts like heat, altitude, vibration and more.
+Before leaving the factory, lithium batteries are subject to a series of tests that measure transportation impacts like heat, altitude, vibration and more.
 But until 2022, downstream shippers and consumers often struggled to confirm if or how these tests actually took place.

 To address this issue, the DOT now requires manufacturers and distributors to provide “test summaries” to carriers using a standardized set of elements from the United Nations Manual of Tests and Criteria.